Carnegie Mellon University

 All-Gender Housing

-All Gender housing can be made an option in any upper-class buildings.
+All Gender housing can be made an option in any upper-class building.
 Roommate groups must completely fill the unit being selected, and all members of the roommate group must sign the All-Gender Housing Agreement in advance of forming their all-gender roommate group.

 Special Accommodations